swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 - ✅ Data no longer needs manual download and is placed in the right directory.

-When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following commands.
+When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following command.

 ```sh title="Execute the following command(s) in a terminal"
 # Download experiment data from DVC